lcarlier/EasyMock/README.md

 mock.

 Mocks are very useful when writing unit tests.
-Thanks to the mocks, the build of the unit tests remains very small because it cuts the dependecies as soon as possible.
+Thanks to the mocks, the build of the unit tests remains very small because it cuts the dependencies as soon as possible.
 Also, mocks can be used to validate that a specific functions calls the dependencies with the correct parameters.
 Then, mocks can be used to check that the function you are testing processes correctly the data returned by